House prices in EC1N, London

 Of the common types, flat / maisonette have the lowest median at £617,500 (45 sales).

-Prices in EC1N are -34.1% over the last five years, and -14.1% over ten, on our smoothed index of Land Registry sales.
+Prices in EC1N are -34.1% over the last five years, on our smoothed index of Land Registry sales.

 100% of recent sales in EC1N were leasehold and the rest freehold.
 Leasehold usually means flats — always check the remaining lease length and any service charge or ground rent before offering.